Lachlan-Mayne/english-notes/Pete r/Business.md

 **Quality control:** Inspections are carried out periodically to make sure the process is meeting standards, management intervenes and takes corrective action to uphold quality

-**Quality assurance:** Qantas monitors the level of quality ast all stages by measurement against standards.
+**Quality assurance:** Qantas monitors the level of quality as all stages by measurement against standards.
 They focus on having good procedures, preventing issues, rather than inspections finding issues.
 (COVID)

 **Quality improvement:** Qantas invites staff to participate in brainstorming ideas and suggestions to improve quality, attempts to make quality both central and strategic within Qantas